Softball

 What aged players are appropriate for this program?

 A player’s age for the 2026 season is determined by how old they are on September 1, 2025.
 10U (born September 2014 to August 2016), 12U (born September 2012 to August 2014), and 14U (born September 2010 to August 2012).
 Younger players may “play up” to an older division (e.g., a 10U-aged player could play 12U), but they cannot “play down.”
-We will determine player eligibility and teams at evaluations on January 31st.
+We will determine player eligibility and teams at evaluations.

 When